basico package

 update_model (bool): sets whether the model should be updated, or reset to initial conditions.

-- method (str): sets the simulation method to use (otherwise the previously set method will be used)support methods:* deterministic / lsoda: the LSODA implementation* stochastic: the Gibson & Bruck Gillespie implementation* directMethod: Gillespie Direct Method* others: hybridode45, hybridlsoda, adaptivesa, tauleap, radau5, sde
+- method (str): sets the simulation method to use (otherwise the previously set method will be used)support methods:* deterministic / lsoda: the LSODA implementation* stochastic: the Gibson & Bruck Gillespie implementation* directMethod: Gillespie Direct Method* others: hybrid, hybridode45, hybridlsoda, adaptivesa, tauleap, radau5, sde

 duration (float): the duration in time units for how long to simulate